python/cpython/Doc/library/turtle.rst

 .. function:: register_shape(name, shape=None)
               addshape(name, shape=None)

-   There are three different ways to call this function:
+   There are four different ways to call this function:

    (1) *name* is the name of an image file (PNG, GIF, PGM, and PPM) and *shape* is ``None``: Install the
        corresponding image shape. ::